-For options issued under the Former Plan, the fair value of each granted option, at the date of the grant, has been estimated to be \$1.90 for the options granted during fiscal 1999, \$1.98 for the options granted during fiscal 1998, \$2.36 for the options granted during fiscal 1997 and \$2.95 for the options granted during the two-month period ended December 28, 1996.
+For options issued under the Former Plan, the fair value of each granted option, at the date of the grant, has been estimated to be \$0.48 for the options granted during fiscal 1999, \$0.50 for the options granted during fiscal 1998, \$0.59 for the options granted during fiscal 1997 and \$0.74 for the options granted during the two-month period ended December 28, 1996.
 The fair value of the options granted was estimated using a minimum value method at an assumed risk free interest rate of 5.5% for options granted in 1999, 5.0% in 1998, 6.25% in 1997 and 7.0% in the two-month period ended December 28, 1996.

-During 2002, we sold shares of common stock to two of our directors (one during second quarter and one during third quarter) and issued shares of common stock to an outside consultant as partial consideration for services rendered.
+During 2002, we sold shares of common stock to two of our directors (one during second quarter and one during third quarter) and issued shares of common stock to a consultant.
 In connection with these transactions, as well as stock option grants to certain employees noted above, we recorded compensation expense during 2002 in the amount of approximately \$768,000.
 Additionally, we received cash proceeds of \$1.0 million and recorded approximately \$1.8 million to our additional paid-in capital.